mochodek/acora/README.md

 * scripts/test_bert_commented_lines.py - this script allows testing a trained BERT model on external datasets.

 * scripts/classify_lines.py - this script allows to use a trained BERT model to detect lines that will be commented on.

+## Recommending on what the reviewer should focus on

+The following scripts allow to provide recommendations for the reviewers on what they should focus on:

+* scripts/lines_to_bert_embeddings.py - this script uses a given BERT model to extract lines embeddings and save it to a file.